 • Monitoring church hall heating during the Christmas, Easter and summer holidays.

-• Improving the signage on the light switches in the church hall.
+• Improved the signage on the light switches in the church hall.

-• Putting up notices encouraging people to turn off lights.
+• Put up notices encouraging people to turn off lights.

-• Putting 'Green Tips' in Spire Magazine to encourage people to reduce their energy use.
+• Putting a serties of 'Green Tips' and now 'Weekly Nuggest' in Spire Magazine to encourage people to reduce their energy use.

-• Putting a water-saving device in the toilet cistern.
+• Putting water-saving devices in the toilet cisterns.

-• Car-free Sundays encourage people to walk, cycle or car share when coming to church.
+• Holding car-free Sundays to encourage people to walk, cycle or car share when coming to church.

 |Congratulations to the Eco Church Team on our Silver Award.
 The picture shows the award being presented by Helen Stephens from A Rocha.|